-UART [Universal Asynchronous Receiver/Transmitter] interface is one of the most common interfaces for data exchange between the MCU and other external devices.
-UNI-DS v8 development board offers the UART connectivity over the USB-C connector [1] by utilizing the FT230XQ, a popular USB-UART bridge IC, produced by FTDI Chip.
+UART (Universal Asynchronous Receiver/Transmitter) interface is one of the most common interfaces for data exchange between the MCU and other external devices.
+Fusion for STM32 v8 development board offers the UART connectivity over the USB-C connector (1) by utilizing the FT230XQ, a popular USB-UART bridge IC, produced by FTDI Chip.
 This IC contains the complete USB stack necessary for the interface bridging between the UART peripheral of the MCU and the USB interface of the PC.
-FT230XQ drivers are available for download from the UNI-DS v8 product web page, as well as from the official FTDI drivers download web page.
+FT230XQ drivers are available for download from the Fusion for STM32 v8 product web page, as well as from the official FTDI drivers download web page.